 model of this size requires special hardware that can't be purchased at the local hobby shop, so most of it had to be custom made.
 Tru-Turn took care of the uniquely shaped spinners; the landing gear was custom-built by Robart; and air brakes and eight wheels came from Brookside Machine.
 The special hardware problem becomes monumental and costly on an airplane of this size.

 Before each flight, B.B. ensured that his bomber was airworthy.
 He double-checked the status of all 16 batteries, made sure the retracts were operating properly, performed a visual inspection of all the control surfaces and pushrods and, of course, filled the fuel tanks.

 It requires both a pilot and a copilot to fly the TU-95.
 Using two Futaba transmitters, the pilot controls the four flight functions and the flaps while the copilot operates the electric starters, the retracts and the retract-wheel doors.
 It's a somewhat cumbersome system, but it works.
 The TU-95 also requires three receivers: two for the flight control with redundancy and the third for the copilot.

 So, what's it like to fly the TU-95?
 According to B.B., it flies steady with no bad habits and is very docile.
 As you would expect, it isn't terribly responsive, but it is extremely impressive, both on the ground and in the air.
 Three years in the making, this model is a tribute to the ambition and diligence of the late B.B.
 Weber - the dedicated modeler who saw it through to its completion.

 September 2018 marked the 30 year anniversary of the gathering of the B-17's fly in.

-to mark the occasion the club hosted the Weber family at the event where BB's last B-17 was finished and flown by Randy larson.
+to mark the occasion the club hosted the Weber family at the event to pay tribute to b.b. where BB's last B-17 was finished and flown by Randy larson.